Arab migrations to the Maghreb: Arabization

 A major effect of the Arab migrations to the Maghreb was the Arabization of its population.
 With the large-scale arrival of Arab migrants, the indigenous Berber population underwent a process of Arabization, in which they adopted Arab culture and language.
 The early wave of migration prior to the 11th century contributed to the Berber adoption of Arab culture.
 Furthermore, the Arabic language spread during this period and drove Latin into extinction in the cities.
 The Arabization took place around Arab major towns through the influence of Arabs in the cities and rural areas surrounding them.
-Additionally, the Punic population of the Maghreb underwent Arabization, facilitated by the linguistic similarities between their Punic language and Arabic, as both belonged to the Semitic language family and were closely related.
+The hypothesis that the Punic language survived and facilitated Arabization can be dismissed.
+Medieval sources make no mention of the existence of a Punic language at the time of the Arabs' arrival; indeed, no other linguistic reality besides Berber (and Latin in the Romanized and Christianized urban world) is mentioned in Arabic sources.
 According to Patrick Manning, within three centuries of the Hilalian migration, "the population was principally Arab in identity and language rather than Berber."

 The migration of Banu Hilal and Banu Sulaym in the 11th century had a much greater influence on the process of Arabization than the migrations beforehand.
 It played a major role in spreading Bedouin Arabic to rural areas such as the countryside and steppes, and as far as the southern areas near the Sahara.
 It also heavily transformed the culture of the Maghreb into Arab culture, and spread Bedouin nomadism in areas where agriculture was previously dominant.
 These Bedouin tribes hastened and significantly intensified the Arabization process, as a substantial part of the Berber population was gradually assimilated by the new settlers and had to share with them pasturelands and seasonal migration routes.
 By the 15th century, the area of modern-day Tunisia had already been almost completely Arabized.

 This resulted in the development of Maghrebi Arabic, a variety which traces its origins to the Bedouin Arabic varieties that were introduced to the Maghreb by Hilalian tribes in the 11th century, which eventually became widely spoken by the vast majority of Maghrebis.
 The diverse linguistic landscape of the Maghreb led to the choice of Banu Hilal's Arabic as the lingua franca of the Maghreb.